Things to do in Denver When You’re Wanted

 The hostess at Chef Jimmy’s Bistro walked up and readied to greet us with her contractually obligated smile.
 Then she noticed the cap, and contract be damned; her smile turned dark in a nanosecond.
 She sat us at the table closest to the hi-def monitor showing Game One of the National League Championship Series between the Colorado Rockies and Arizona Diamondbacks, because she was going to make darn sure I wasn’t going to miss what was unfolding before my eyes.
 She then delivered the cherry on top of my angst, thrusting the menu at me and, with a smile that was as devious as it was obligated, blurted, “Oh, look, the Rockies appear to be on their way to the World Series!
 Now isn’t that stunning!”

-Two years earlier, you see, I wrote our first opinion piece for This Great Game.
+Here’s the thing: Back in 2005, I wrote our first opinion piece for This Great Game.
 It was a doozy: I submitted that the Rockies would never win a World Series.
 I got a bit of heat for it.

 And as I sat there at Chef Jimmy’s watching the seemingly unstoppable Rockies pounce on Arizona, I realized there was a very good chance I was going to get burned by my own words.